hybridly/hybridly/docs/guide/responses.md

 ## Overview

 Hybrid responses respect a protocol to which the front-end adapter must adhere.
-A response contains, among other things, the name of the page component and its properties.
+A response contains, among other things, the name of the view component and its properties.

 To send a response, use the [`hybridly`](../api/laravel/functions.md#hybridly) or the [`Hybridly\view`](../api/laravel/functions.md#view) functions the same way you would use `view`: